 - WAV: a lossless very high quality, but large, format ideal for burning to Audio CDs.
 WAV files will open, play and can be edited on Windows, Mac OS/X and Linux computers.

 - MP3: a lossy lesser quality format but small enough to send over the Internet or store on portable devices.
 Typically an MP3 file can be around ten time smaller than the equivalent WAV.
 They will also open and play on Windows, Mac OS/X and Linux computers.
 MP3s are good for listening and sending or web posting but are poor for editing and production.

 To export as MP3, don't forget to add the LAME MP3 library to your computer.
 Add the FFmpeg library to your computer to export to AAC or WMA which are used in iTunes and Windows Media Player respectively.

 Moving, renaming or sending an Audacity project

-Moving Audacity projects can be tricky due to their complex structure as described above.
-Any project can be moved on the same computer by making a copy of the project with thecommand.
+Moving or renaming Audacity projects can be tricky due to their complex structure as described above.
+Any project can be moved on the same computer, or renamed, by making a copy of the project with thecommand.

 |Sending somebody just an AUP file does not send them an Audacity project - to do that you would need to send the folder with the data files too.|